The Mexican Runner: NESMania

-In 2014, The Mexican Runner's mother's health started to suffer as she developed kidney cysts.
-TMR moved from London to Mexico to take care of her.
+In 2014, Kusielczuk's mother's health started to suffer as she developed kidney cysts.
+Kusielczuk moved from London to Mexico to take care of her.
 While speaking online with fellow speedrunners from Chile about the stressful situation regarding his mother's health, they sarcastically suggested that he should play the entire NES library.
 He decided it was a good idea, and on May 28, 2014, he started streaming a complete playthrough of the entire licensed NES library, beginning with Whomp 'Em.
 The playthrough was coordinated with a Google spreadsheet and archived as YouTube videos. ТMR named the project NESMania, in honour of Nintendomanía, a 1990s Mexican TV show centred on video games.